Menu

 11/04/2024 11:10 AM | Anonymous member (Administrator)

 This year, the Artist Spotlight Exhibition was particularly competitive.
-For reference, the Main Gallery of Milton Rhodes Center for the Arts can hold about 60 pieces of various sizes comfortable with gallery stacking and creativity.
+For reference, the Main Gallery of Milton Rhodes Center for the Arts can hold about 60 pieces of art comfortably.
 Typically, that means about 11 of our members can have about 5-8 piece hung.
-Normally, this is about all the entries we get; meaning that typically, only about 11 of our artists apply.
+Normally, this is about all the entries we get; every year only about 11 artists apply.
 That was not the case this year.

 This year, we had 26 artists and over 230 pieces entered.
 We only were able to accept 22% of pieces entered, more than halfing our members chosen for this year too.
 We attribute this excitement to a lot of new members this year, some of which were chosen below.